hmchen47/DataScience/ML/MLNN-Hinton/15-Hierarchy.md

       + the range conveying a lot of information but very sensitive to noise in its inputs
     + simply threshold the activities of the 30 code units to get a binary code
       + tested w/ simple threshold in logistic units to get binary values
-      + training w/ autoencoder able to convert the camps for a bag of words into small number of binary values
+      + training w/ autoencoder able to convert the kind of a bag of words into small number of binary values
       + learning a set of binary features good for reconstructing the bag of words
   + easier to just use binary stochastic units in the code layer during training - Krizhevsky
     + adding Gaussian noise to the inputs to the 30 code units not required
     + just making the 30 code units as stochastic binary units
       + forward pass: picking a binary value using the output of the logistic
       + backward pass: pretending to transmit the real value of probability from the logistic $\to$ smooth gradient for backpropagation
     + doing sequential search on the obtained short binary code
     + storing a code for each known document
     + a query document